mouradski/SgbNftMarketDiscordBot/README.md

 Bot commands usage : https://nftsalesbot.mouradski.dev/pages/commands.html

 ## Run with Docker
-Edit .env file (Keep database default values if you want to use an embedded database)
+Edit .env file (Keep database default values if you want to use an embedded database for test purpose)

 ```sh
 docker-compose up